woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 = 1.2.0 =
 * Fix - Prevent conflict with other gateways.
-* Fix - Compatibility with WooCommerce 2.7
+* Fix - Compatibility with WooCommerce 2.7, including ensuring the customer address is saved correctly.

 = 1.1.3 =
 * Fix   - Guest users can checkout without giving shipping information when required.